 “The systemic targeting of and use of unnecessary force against people of color is woven into the fabric of our law enforcement institutions and stems from the legacy of slavery and Jim Crow in this country.” – John Gordon, Minnesota ACLU Director

-Protests over the death of George Floyd go into their eighth day on Tuesday.
+Protests over the death of George Floyd go into their eighth day.
 Cities across America enforced curfews deployed both national guard and police in heavily armed gears to control protesters.

 Floyd, a Black man, was killed while in police custody in Minneapolis on May 25th.
 A video captured by onlookers showed a White cop kneeling on Floyd’s neck as he, unarmed lay handcuffed crying out that he could not breathe.